ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 ### Hierarchy and Inheritance of ipv4/ipv6 Domains {#inet-inheritance}

-Both entity domains allow property values to be inherited.
+Both Internet address domains allow property values to be inherited.
 Specifically, if a property P is not defined for a specific Internet address I, but P is defined for some block C which prefix-matches I, then the address I inherits the value of P defined for block C. If more than one such block defines a value for P, I inherits the value of P in the block with the longest prefix.
 It is important to notice that this longest prefix rule will ensure no multiple inheritance, and hence no ambiguity.

-Address blocks can also inherit properties: if property P is not defined for a block C, but is defined for some block C' which prefix-matches C, and C' has a shorter mask than C, then block C inherits the property from C'.
+Address blocks can also inherit properties: if a property P is not defined for a block C, but is defined for some block C' which prefix-matches C (YRY: revise to make explicit what prefix-matches mean here), and C' has a shorter mask than C, then block C inherits the property from C'.
 If there are several such blocks C', C inherits from the block with the longest prefix.

-As an example, suppose that a server defines the property P for the following entities:
+As an example, suppose that a server defines a property P for the following entities:

 ``` text
        ipv4:192.0.2.0/26: P=v1